arnavarora1111/Consumer-Producer-Model/README.md

 1.)
 Install python3 through the terminal
     a.)
 Python3: https://www.python.org/downloads/

 2.)
+Download or git clone all the source files above

+3.)
 Open producerConsumerReal3.py and run the file either using an IDE or
-    throguh the terminal using: Python3 producerConsumerReal3.py
+    through the terminal using: Python3 producerConsumerReal3.py

-3.)
+4.)
 The file will write to standard output whenever a producer puts a value
     in the queue or when a consumer reads from its queue

 -------------